cmaloney/dcos-docs/_pages/administration/installing/custom/step-4-configure-and-install-dcos-minuteman.md

     :   Specify a JSON-formatted list of DNS servers for your DC/OS host nodes.
 You must include the escape characters (`\`) as shown in the template.
 Set this parameter to the most authoritative nameservers that you have.
 If you want to resolve internal hostnames, set it to a nameserver that can resolve them.

-        *Caution:* If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DCOS.
+        *Caution:* If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DC/OS.

     **superuser_password**
     :   This parameter specifies the Admin password.
-This password is required for using DCOS.
+This password is required for using DC/OS.

     **superuser_username**
     :   This parameter specifies the Admin username.
-This username is required for using DCOS.
+This username is required for using DC/OS.

     For more configuration examples and all available options, see the [configuration file options][3].

 2. Save as `genconf/config.yaml`.

-## <a name="install-bash"></a>4\.2 Install DCOS
+## <a name="install-bash"></a>4\.2 Install DC/OS

 In this step you create a custom DC/OS build file on your bootstrap node and then install DC/OS onto your cluster.
 With this method you package the DC/OS distribution yourself and connect to every server manually and run the commands.